Non-Major Naval Weapons and Control Engineering Courses

 EW481X/482X Autonomy and Control in Naval Weapon Systems (previously EW360 Control Systems Laboratory)

 Click here for PDF description.
 An introduction to the fundamentals and design of automated control systems.
 The course develops conceptual understanding and intuition through a series of hands-on laboratory experiences.
 Topics include systems modeling and simulation tools, time response, feedback and system design for response and stability.
 Analytical, graphical, and computer techniques are used to emphasize qualitative understanding of systems and techniques that are common to all modern weapon systems.

-Required of Non-Systems Engineering majors.
+Required of Non-Robotics and Control Engineering majors.

+Click here for PDF description.
 The course objectives are to provide an introduction to classical linear control system theory as it pertains to a variety of interdisciplinary problems involving primarily first and second order linear systems, by providing a unified approach to the mathematical modeling of electrical, mechanical, and combined systems.
 System stability is investigated with analysis conducted on transient and steady state responses to commanded inputs and disturbances.
 Analytical tools are provided in computer laboratories to conduct exercises and simulations of various systems, including systems before and after PID compensation, using Root Locus or Bode plots.

-Required of Mechanical and Electrical Engineering majors.
+Required for Mechanical Engineering and Aerospace Engineering majors.